Daniel Dillon

 The Tigers started the season well, with six wins from their first nine games.
 However, Mills left the team to take a more lucrative offer in China, and the Tigers’ form deteriorated.
 A loss to the Gold Coast Blaze saw owner Seamus McPeake storm into the locker room and fire Ayinde Ubaka on the spot without consulting Gleeson, leading to team instability.
 Ubaka was replaced by Myron Allen, but the Tigers lost momentum, finishing with a disappointing 11-17 record and missing the playoffs.

 Dillon averaged 8.3 points, 3.1 rebounds, and 3.4 assists for the season, playing a key role in a turbulent campaign.
-Tragardh led the team in scoring with 16.3 points per game, earning All-NBL second-team honors and winning the Tigers’ MVP award.
+Tragardh led the team in scoring with 16.3 points per game, earning All-NBL second-team honours and winning the Tigers’ MVP award.

 After this season, Dillon left the NBL and spent the next seven years playing in Europe, where he continued his professional career.
 He was one of many talented Australian point guards affected by the NBL’s points cap system, which made it difficult for local players to remain in the league.